gesellc/tdd-with-python/README.md

 In this repository I will work through Harry J.W.
 Percival's book "Test-Driven Development with Python".

-The book's home planet is here: http://www.obeythetestinggoat.com/
+Go and visit the book's home planet: http://www.obeythetestinggoat.com/

-## Useful Commands and Concepts
+## Useful Commands

 * Running the Django dev server